TAKE A LOOK-Race to host 2020 Olympics

 * Ex-sprinter Fredericks denies wrongdoing over payment (Adds IAAF reaction, background)

-Sept 5 The International Olympic Committee on Sept.
+Sept 2 The International Olympic Committee on Sept.
 7 will choose between Istanbul, Madrid and Tokyo to host the 32nd Summer Games in 2020.
 The Olympic future of wrestling, squash or baseball/softball will also be decided during the IOC session.
-For stories, please double click on the brackets: - - - - LATEST STORIES > Tokyo dangles dollars in bid to win Games > Istanbul deflects Syria fears > Apart from radiation worry, Tokyo is safe as NYC > Japan to spend $500 mln at Fukushima nuclear plant > Lionel Messi backs Madrid 2020 Games bid > Former Japan coach Zico backs Tokyo Olympic bid > Turkish PM to head Games bid delegation INTERVIEWS > "Revolutionised" wrestling optimistic of return PREVIEWS > Bidders locked in tight race ahead of vote > Once-reluctant Japan gets behind Tokyo's bid > Istanbul clings to hopes as blows rain down > Spain seeks lift with 'austerity bid' > Wrestling eyes quickfire return to Games mat > IOC top job up for grabs as VP Bach eyes win > Session new stage on Buenos Aires bidding journey FACTBOX > Factbox-2020 Olympic Games bid cities budget (Compiled by Pritha Sarkar)
+For stories, please double click on the brackets: - - - - LATEST STORIES > Former Japan coach Zico backs Tokyo Olympic bid > Turkish PM to head Games bid delegation PREVIEWS > Bidders locked in tight race ahead of vote > Once-reluctant Japan gets behind Tokyo's bid > Istanbul clings to hopes as blows rain down > Spain seeks lift with 'austerity bid' > Wrestling eyes quickfire return to Games mat > IOC top job up for grabs as VP Bach eyes win > Session new stage on Buenos Aires bidding journey FACTBOX > Factbox-2020 Olympic Games bid cities budget (Compiled by Pritha Sarkar)

 * Ex-sprinter Fredericks denies wrongdoing over payment (Adds IAAF reaction, background)